Summary judgment: Canada

 Summary judgment procedures were broadened in Canadian courts in the 1980s.
 With the exception of Quebec (which has its own procedural device for disposing of abusive claims summarily), all provinces feature a summary judgment mechanism in their respective rules of civil procedure.
 Ontario, after a study on the issues of access to justice, reformed its rules in 2010 to extend the powers of motion judges and masters for ordering summary judgment, following the introduction of similar measures in Alberta and British Columbia.

 In 2014, the Supreme Court of Canada encouraged greater use of the procedure by the courts in its ruling in Hryniak v.
 Mauldin.
 In this case, the Supreme Court of Canada announced a cultural shift, in favor of greater reliance on summary judgment motions to adjudicate disputes, as opposed to reliance on conventional trial.
 This shift was urged by a desire to increase access to civil justice, by interpreting summary judgment rules broadly, "favoring proportionality and fair access to the affordable, timely and just adjudication of claims".

 However, since the decision in Hyniak, a number of court decisions have sought to limit its use in the context of motions for partial summary judgments.
 In Butera v.
 Chown, Cairns LLP, the Ontario Court of Appeal reports "the increase in summary judgment motions that have flowed since Hryniak" and that judges "are required to spend time hearing partial summary judgment motions and writing comprehensive reasons on an issue that does not dispose of the action."

 Turkey

 Summary judgments are not permitted under Turkish law.

 Germany

 There is no specific provision in German law for summary judgment, though a judge may dismiss a clearly unfounded case on the merits after a hearing and without receiving evidence into the record.

-China
+Hong Kong

 Summary judgment exists in Hong Kong.
 The test is whether there is a triable issue and if there is one, whether it amounts to an arguable defense.